dhina016/newsland/README.md

 ![S1][ss11]

 **11.Filter by Name** :
-You can also filter by name, date, category...
+You can also filter by name, date, category by clicking name, date, category in the news page.
 ![S1][ss12]

 **12.Logout** :